The “Eat What You Want” E-Book by @rebekahhopetilson is live! Launch Price is only $19! http://www.mashelite.com/eatwhatyouwant/

 It boils down to technique, overhead strength, and confidence holding a massive weight above your head.
 If technique is the problem, check out this awesome article written by Don McCauley explaining the Split Jerk technique.

-I am not going to talk about some exercises that you can implement to provide strength, stability, and confidence overhead.
+I am going to talk about some exercises that you can implement to provide strength, stability, and confidence overhead.
 You will find that the jerk is a lot like the deadlift.
 A long time ago, Jim Wendler told me that improving the deadlift was like being in a rock quarry with thousands of rocks and underneath one of the rocks lay one million dollars.
 You simply keep turning over rocks until you find the money.
+I am going to put the Jerk in the same category.

 Whether you are talking about deadlifts or jerks, you simply keep trying things until something works.
 Nathan Damron was struggling with jerks for a while, but after some trial and error he made a breakthrough.
 Here are some things for you to try: